giannisginis/Shorty/README.md

 pick sensible defaults (and fallbacks, if, for example, a provider is unavailable) or allow the consumer to specify the provider if they wish to do so.

-Mission
+Overview
 -------

-Your mission, should you choose to accept it, is to build a microservice called `shorty`, which supports two URL shortening providers: [bit.ly](https://dev.bitly.com/) and [tinyurl.com](https://gist.github.com/MikeRogers0/2907534).
+`Shorty` is a microservice which supports two URL shortening providers: [bit.ly](https://dev.bitly.com/) and [tinyurl.com](https://gist.github.com/MikeRogers0/2907534).
-You don't need to actually sign up to these providers, just implement their API.
 The service exposes a single endpoint: `POST /shortlinks`.
-The endpoint should receive JSON with the following schema:
+The endpoint receive
+JSON with the following schema:

 | param    | type   | required | description                        |